Your Session ROI

 As professionals worldwide have taken ownership of public relations as a professionalized occupation, the U.S. practice is no longer regarded as the benchmark.
 Jean Valin, APR, Fellow CPRS, founder, Valin Strategic Communications; Dean Kruckeberg, Ph.D., APR, Fellow PRSA, professor and executive director, Global PR Center, University of North Carolina; Sergei Samoilenko, communications instructor, George Mason University; and Katerina Tsetsura, Ph.D., Gaylord Family Professor, Strategic Communication/Public Relations, Gaylord College of Journalism and Mass Communication, University of Oklahoma, will review recent trends, as well as recognized best practices and requisite knowledge worldwide, with a particular focus on communication technology and its implications for global and local practice.

-Jean Valin, APR, Fellow CPRS, founder, Valin Strategic Communications
+Jean Valin, APR, Fellow CPRS, principal, Valin Strategic Communications

 Valin founded Valin Strategic Communications after a 30-year career as a senior communication executive.
 He has advised senior officials and ministers of the Government of Canada on communication matters throughout his career.
 He was awarded his accreditation (APR) in 1987 and was called to the College of Fellows in 2001.

-Dean Kruckeberg, Ph.D., APR, Fellow PRSA, professor and executive director of global PR center, University of North Carolina–Charlotte
+Dean Kruckeberg, Ph.D., APR, Fellow PRSA, professor, University of North Carolina–Charlotte

 Kruckeberg is co-chair of the Commission on Public Relations Education and is a past member of PRSA's National Board.
 He is former chair of the U.S. National Commission on Public Relations Education and of PRSA's Educators Academy.